whatsthedll/MECM-Reinstall/README.md

 --- Instructions ---

-Place the two files in this repository (mecm_reinstall.ps1 and windowsanswer.xml) in your folder that you have ccmsetup.exe and the rest of it's file.
+Place the three files in this repository (mecm_reinstall.ps1, bitsanswer.xml and windowsanswer.xml) in your folder that you have ccmsetup.exe and the rest of it's file.

 Before running make the following changes: